 Many different methods have successfully helped people to quit smoking, including:

 Nicotine Replacement Therapy (NRT):

-Chewing gum (Nicotine gum is a type of chewing gum that delivers nicotine to the body.
+– Chewing gum (Nicotine gum is a type of chewing gum that delivers nicotine to the body.
 It is used as an aid in NRT.
 Gum should not be used less than 15 minutes after eating or drinking, as this will reduce absorption.
-Users are directed to chew the gum until it softens and produces a tingling or "peppery" taste.
-The gum is then "parked," or tucked between the cheek and gums.
-When the tingling ends, the gum is chewed again until it returns and is then re-parked in a new location)
+Users are directed to chew the gum until it softens, producing a tingling or "peppery" taste.
+The gum is then "parked" or tucked between the cheek and gums.
+When the tingling ends, the gum is chewed again until it returns and re-parked in a new location).

-Varenicline is the only medication available currently specially designed to help you quit smoking.
+Varenicline is one of the FDA-approved stop smoking medicines designed to help you quit smoking.
 It works by preventing nicotine from binding to receptors (parts of your brain that respond to nicotine), which prevents cravings and reduces the reinforcing effects of smoking.

 One should try to quit smoking completely 7-14 days before the treatment.
-The medicine should be taken for 12 weeks as recommended.
+The quit smoking tablets should be taken for 12 weeks as recommended.

 Varenicline should not be used by: